MarcSlakey/40k/pygame/README.md

 SHOOTING PHASE RULES:
 Selected model is green, other models in the same unit are cyan.
+Models that have been cumulatively selected for simultaneous shooting have a blue dot on them.
+Models can only shoot as a group if they are in the same unit, have the same ballistic skill, use the same weapon, and are shooting at the same target unit.
 A model must have line of sight to an enemy and be in range of that enemy in order to shoot it.
-Range is indicated by the thin red radius drawn around a selected model.
 Line of sight is blocked by other enemy models and terrain, but not by friendly models.
 Targets in LOS are painted yellow instead of red.
+Range is indicated by the thin red radius drawn around a selected model.
+Enemies are targeted as unit blocks, not as individuals.
+Individual models are allocated damage once a group of shots have been resolved (been tested for hit, wound, and save)

 CURRENTLY IMPLEMENTED:
 Movement Phase: